BryanA999/streamlit_querying_app/README.md

-# A Python Querying System using Streamlit
+# A Python Querying App using Streamlit

 ### CSCE 5200
 * Bryan Adams